Multiple Testing and Variable Selection along the path of the Least Angle Regression: Exact Controls using Least Angle Regression: Main Results

 \subsection{Exact false negative testing after model selection}

-We get back to the {\it general design} case.
-Given~$\alpha\in(0,1)$ and using Theorem~\ref{nt:pvalue}, one can consider the following {\it exact} testing procedure at level $\alpha$ on false negatives, see the pseudo-code in Algorithm~\ref{Alg:TestingAStop}.
+We return to the case of a general design.
+Given~$\alpha\in(0,1)$ and using Theorem~\ref{nt:pvalue}, one can consider the following exact testing procedure at level~$\alpha$ on false negatives, see the pseudo-code in Algorithm~\ref{Alg:TestingAStop}.
 The theoretical guarantee of this algorithm is given by the next proposition.
-It shows that conditional on the event that {\it there is no false negatives}, namely $\text{‘‘}X\beta^0\in H_{\hat m}\,\text{''}$, the observed significance $\hat \alpha$ has uniform law and hence~$\1_{\{\hat \alpha\leq\alpha\}}$ is a testing procedure with level exactly $\alpha$.
+It shows that conditional on the event that `there are no false negatives', namely~$\text{`}X\beta^0\in H_{\hat m}\,\text{'}$, the observed significance~$\hat \alpha$ obeys the uniform law and hence~$\1_{\{\hat \alpha\leq\alpha\}}$ is a testing procedure with level exactly~$\alpha$.